Links on Android Authority may earn us a commission. Learn more.

 After you’re content with your toothbrush, it’s time to track down the smaller bits of dust or individual hairs.
 You’ll want to grab your tweezers for this part, as they offer far more precision than your fingers.
 Once all of the dirt and debris is gone, it’s time to get into disinfecting.

 Disinfecting your headphones

 Since you’ve already removed the earpads, we recommend cleaning them first.
-Then, follow up with the headband, which should be the easiest section to clean.
+Then, follow up with the headband, which should be the most accessible section to clean.
 The large, smooth space should give you a feel for the pressure you’ll need to clean off dirt and spots without damaging your headphones.

 How to clean and disinfect earbuds

 You could probably guess this, but earbuds are a bit different to clean than large over-ear headphones.
 Their smaller size demands a gentle, steady hand.
-The first thing you’ll have to do is remove the rubber ear tips, much like you did with your headphones.
-In this case, they’re very small and easy to lose, so it may help to have a tiny bag to store them in.
+The first thing you’ll have to do is remove the rubber ear tips, much as you did with your headphones.
+In this case, they’re tiny and easy to lose, so it may help to have a small bag to store them in.

 Before you store them away, take a Q-Tip and clean them thoroughly.
 This should help to remove both earwax and dirt that may have built up on your earbuds.
 Once you finish cleaning the ear tips, dry them carefully and store them for later.
 If you decide that your ear tips are too far gone, don’t be afraid to bid them farewell and just grab yourself a new pair.

 Some earbuds come with a cleaning tool nowadays, and it plays a vital role in the process.
 Use it to remove any built-up earwax from your earbuds, taking care not to push it through the tiny grate.
 You can also grab a Q-Tip and wet it with alcohol or hydrogen peroxide to do the same thing, but be careful not to jam any cotton fibers into the grate.